Frequently Asked Questions (FAQ)

 Can I earn a dual master's degree?

 You may choose to enroll in the dual degree program at UMUC, whereby you earn two master's degrees with just 18 additional credits.
-Learn more about UMUC' dual degree programs.
+Learn more about UMUC's dual degree programs.

 What are UMUC's tuition rates?